 This is a powerful statistic, only trumped by one more tiny little fact: “Customers spend more money when they convert from a Pinterest referral than any other social referral.
 Average order value for a Pinterest conversion is $80.54.
-Facebook, in second-place, is $71.26.
-(Monetate)”
+Facebook, in second-place, is $71.26.”

-Meet Melyssa Griffin.
-She’s the brains behind The Nectar Collective and the founder of Pinfinite Growth, a course on how to grow your blog's traffic and audience using your new secret weapon: Pinterest.
+Melyssa Griffin, the brains behind The Nectar Collective and the founder of Pinfinite Growth, has a course on how to grow your blog’s traffic and audience using your new secret weapon: Pinterest.

-I’m going to assume that some of you may not have played with the platform.
+To get to all the bell and whistles, we have to start with building our foundation.
 So to start, here’s a few basics taken from our own account.

-Much like finding your profitable course idea or developing your writing voice, you’ve got to tailor your profile to attract YOUR people.
+Much like finding your profitable course idea or developing your writing voice, you’ve got to tailor your profile to attract your community.
 Or in marketing terms, qualified leads.
 You want to communicate a brand and lifestyle for your ideal customers.